Last Updated: 17th July 2023

 10. Security of your Personal Data

-In order to protect your Personal Data, we put in place appropriate organisational and technical security measures.
+To protect your Personal Data, we put in place appropriate organisational and technical security measures.
 These measures include ensuring our internal IT systems are suitably secure and implementing procedures to deal with any suspected data breach.

 In the unlikely event of a data breach, we will take steps to mitigate any loss or destruction of data and, if required, will notify you and any applicable authority of such a breach.